JuStRank: Benchmarking LLM Judges for System Ranking: Limitations

 The gold reference data -- the \textit{English Hard Prompts} subset of Chatbot Arena -- does not include user instructions or responses.
 Hence, we collect judgment data over Arena Hard, which contains a large set of instructions and responses.
 This raises some questions regarding our ability to directly compare the LLM judges and human judges.
 However, given that Arena Hard was designed to match the distribution of user instructions in \textit{English Hard Prompts} (see \citealp{li2024crowdsourced}), we assume that these datasets are sufficiently similar.

 Our analyses of LLM judge realizations are, by necessity, limited to the specific realization prompts that we used.
 Several studies show that LLMs \cite{mizrahi2024state} as well as LLM judges \cite{wei2024systematic} are brittle with respect to prompt phrasing, and hence this may have had an impact on the results.
+In addition, there can be some variations in judge responses depending on the exact API and inference implementation used.

 As in multiple other works, here we treat human preference as a single concept.
 In practice, however, preference is inherently subjective, and is composed of numerous dimensions (e.g., helpfulness, safety, style, coherence etc.).
 For instance, one individual may prefer succinct model responses while another would prefer more detailed answers.
 Thus there is no single ``human preference'', but rather a collection of preference decisions that depend on the annotation guidelines, cultural context, and human idiosyncrasies \cite{conitzer2024social,kirk2024prism}.